 'Secondly, where a reason relating to the incidence or transmission of coronavirus applies, the usual timescales in regulations for various EHC processes will be replaced by requirements on local authorities, health care professionals and others to act as soon as reasonably practicable (or in line with any other timing requirement in the regulations being amended).
 These changes will be in force from 1st May to 25th September 2020 and we will be keeping this under review.'

-Parents of SEND pupils may require our support at this time and have received regular communication from the SENDCOS and other professional support such as the EP and SEBDOS.
+Parents of SEND pupils may require our support at this time and have received regular communication from the SENCO's and other professional support such as the Educational Psychologist and the Social, Emotional, Behavioural Difficulties Outreach Services - SEBDOS.